flutter/website/src/_includes/docs/install/compiler/android.md

 <details markdown="1">
 <summary>How to fix the error of finding Java install</summary>

-You may have an issue with the Android SDK locating the Java SDK.
+You might have an issue with the Android SDK locating the Java SDK.

 ```terminal
 $ flutter doctor --android-licenses